Celebrate queer film in the high desert!

 Submissions

-Submissions for the 2024 festival are now closed, but stay tuned to our FilmFreeway page for next year’s submissions.
+Submissions for the 2025 festival are now open on our FilmFreeway page.

 Join Us